nmaier/mkvtoolnix/README.Windows.txt

 Path and name of the "bjam" Boost.Build system tool (see section 2.1.3.)

-  MINGW_CC=i586-mingw32msvc-gcc
-  MINGW_CXX=i586-mingw32msvc-g++
+  MINGW_PREFIX=i586-mingw32msvc-

-Paths and names of the cross compiler executables
+Path and prefix of the cross compiler executables

   INSTALL_DIR=$HOME/mingw

 Base installation directory

+  PARALLEL=1

+Number of processes to execute in parallel.
+If you have a multi-core CPU or multiple CPUs installed set this value to the total number of cores you want to use, e.g. for a dual-core CPU use PARALLEL=2.

 2.2.2.
 Execution